TNRIS/lake-gallery/README.md

 ## Develop

+1. Run the app:

-1. run `make run-dev` to run the app locally and reference local static files.
+run `make run-dev` to run the app locally and reference local static files.
 Will be available at `localhost:8000`.
 Media files will still be referenced from the production S3 bucket.

+  or

+run `make run-dev-local` to run the app locally and reference local static files if API (api.tnris.org) is already running locally.
+Will be available at `localhost:8030`.
+Media files will still be referenced from the production S3 bucket. **This command is for testing contact forms since they use the API.**

-2. run `make run-tests` to run the unit tests for the map application
+1. run `make run-tests` to run the unit tests for the map application

 ## Local Production Build